lightningmcquyen/Capstones/Accounting-Ledger/README.md

-# Accounting Ledger Application
+# 💰 Accounting Ledger Application 💲

 ## Overview

-The Accounting Ledger Application is a console-based Java application designed for managing financial transactions.
+The Accounting Ledger Application is a Java application designed for managing financial transactions.
 Users can add deposits and payments, view ledger entries, and generate various reports to track their finances efficiently.

 ## Features